Iván Márquez: Peace agreement

 Since 2012, Márquez took part in peace negotiations with the Government of Juan Manuel Santos in Havana, Cuba.
 In August 2016 he signed a peace agreement with the Colombian Government on behalf of the FARC.
 The Colombian negotiator was Humberto de la Calle.
 The peace agreement was announced in a ceremony in Cuba.
 The agreement would have provided him with a seat in the Colombian Senate but he eventually did not run in the elections.

 Leader of the Segunda Marquetalia

 Márquez took up arms anew after his nephew was arrested and extradited to the United States.
 In 2019, he eventually appeared as the leader of the Segunda Marquetalia, a group of FARC dissidents.
 The group had about 1000 active members.
 On 30 June 2022, an attack on Márquez life was made by a group suspected to be of the 'Gentil Duarte' front of the FARC dissidents.
 Márquez was accompanied by a security detail of about twenty militia members at the time of the attack in Caicara del Orinoco in Venezuela.
-According to El País, Márquez shall have lost an arm during the attack.
+According to El País, Márquez lost an arm during the attack.